Passage-Chain/nft-staking/contracts/nft-vault/README.md

-# PassageNftVault Smart Contract
+# NftVault Smart Contract

 ## Overview

-PassageNftVault is a CosmWasm smart contract designed for staking NFTs (Non-Fungible Tokens) and managing associated rewards.
+NftVault is a CosmWasm smart contract designed for staking NFTs (Non-Fungible Tokens) and managing associated rewards.
 It allows users to stake and unstake NFTs, claim rewards, and interact with multiple reward accounts.

 ## Key Features